awesome-stable-diffusion/awesome-stable-diffusion/README.md

 ## Official Resources

-* **[CompVis/Stable Diffusion](https://github.com/CompVis/stable-diffusion)** - The official release of Stable Diffusion with cli, an AI-based Safety Classifier to (detect and suppresses sexualized content and all the necessary files to get running.
+* **[CompVis/Stable Diffusion](https://github.com/CompVis/stable-diffusion)** - The official release of Stable Diffusion including a CLI, an AI-based Safety Classifier, which detects and suppresses sexualized content, and all the necessary files to get running.
-* [stability-AI/stability-sdk](https://github.com/stability-AI/stability-sdk) - The official SDK to build python applications integrating against StabilityAI's cloud platform instead of hosting the model yourself.
-Operation requires an API Key (🖊️💵)
+* [stability-AI/stability-sdk](https://github.com/stability-AI/stability-sdk) - The official SDK used to build python applications integrated with StabilityAI's cloud platform instead of hosting the model locally.
+Operation requires an API Key (🖊️💵).
-* [Public Release Announcement](https://stability.ai/blog/stable-diffusion-public-release) - StabilityAI's public announcement on the release of Stable Diffusion.
+* [Public Release Announcement](https://stability.ai/blog/stable-diffusion-public-release) - StabilityAI's announcement about the public release of Stable Diffusion.
 * 🖊️ [Official Discord](https://discord.gg/stablediffusion) - The official Stable Diffusion Discord by StabilityAI.

 ## Actively Maintained Forks & Containers